 I told you in my meal plan from the other day that tonight was stir-fry night.
-I had planned to use round steak to save a trip out to the farm, but that would’ve been tough and not so great, so thankfully I remembered I had a couple good flank steaks in the freezer!
-I threw them frozen into a two gallon freezer baggie and marinated them for a couple days and was it ever yummy.
-This marinade is so tasty, I'm sure you can use it on whatever kind of meat you have on hand.
-You can keep it grain-free, or serve over pasta or rice.
+I had planned to use round steak to save a trip out to the farm, but that would’ve been tough and not so great in this, so thankfully I remembered I had a couple good flank steaks in the freezer.
+You can keep this grain-free, it's really good and flavorful on its own, or if you need to fill up the family, serve over pasta or rice.

 Thai Vegetable Stir-Fry with Beef or Chicken

 - 1/4 cup olive oil or avocado oil

 - 1 teaspoon onion powder

 - 2 Tablespoons creamy peanut butter organic is best

 - 1 teaspoon sea salt, or more to your taste

 - 1 Tablespoon mild curry paste (or leave this out if you don't want that flavor, just add extra of the other seasonings, you can't screw this up), my curry paste also had cumin & cilantro in it — note that the kind I used didn't have any questionable ingredients, but the ones I see online have stuff I do NOT like, such as canola oil (yuck), so be sure to check your ingredient labels.

 - 2 pounds or so Meat of your choice pastured meats are best.
 This is good with steak or chicken!
 Pork would be good too.